Cultural repression in Tibet: Censorship and anti-intellectualism

-Attacks on Tibetan intellectuals

 The government censors Tibetan-language publications that contradict the official narrative, detains and tortures writers, artists, and cultural figures, and commercializes Tibetan culture in a way that diminishes its significance, mainly for the benefit of non-Tibetans.
 The continued repression of Tibetan intellectuals, artists, and writers, particularly those working in the Tibetan language — is a longstanding practice.
 In 2004, Tibetan author and poet Woeser faced severe repercussions when her book Notes on Tibet was banned by Chinese authorities.
 She was dismissed from her editorial position at the Lhasa-based Chinese-language journal Tibetan Literature and ordered to devote her working hours to political re-education.
 Also her blog was hacked and shut down.
 Since then, Woeser, who now resides in Beijing, has been subjected to continuous harassment, including brief detentions, house arrests, travel restrictions, employment loss, denial of access to information, heavy surveillance, and censorship.

 A 2010 report by the International Campaign for Tibet (A Raging Storm: The Crackdown on Tibetan Writers and Artists after Tibet's Spring 2008 Protests) documented over 50 Tibetans who have faced consequences for expressing themselves through literature or the arts.
 These include: